slack-samples/deno-message-translator/README.md

 the Workspace that you'd like to create the trigger in.
 Each Workspace has a development version (denoted by `(dev)`), as well as a deployed version.

+When you `run` or `deploy` your project, the CLI will prompt you to create a link trigger; select the trigger definition file for configuring the translator workflow, `triggers/configurator.ts`.

-To create a link trigger for the workflow that enables end-users to configure the translator workflow in this template, run the following command:
+To manually create a link trigger instead, run the following command:

 ```zsh
 $ slack trigger create --trigger-def triggers/configurator.ts
 ```

-After selecting a Workspace, the output provided will include the link trigger Shortcut URL.
+After the trigger is created, the CLI will display the link trigger Shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the Workspace you selected.

 **Note: this link won't run the workflow until the app is either running locally or deployed!** Read on to learn how to run your app locally and eventually